iionly/tidypics/README.txt

 Changelog:

+Changes for release 1.9.6 (by iionly):
+- Same code base as 1.8.6 with necessary modifications to work on Elgg 1.9.

+Changes for release 1.8.6 (by iionly):

+- UI-improvements on thumbnails re-creation page (progress bar).

 Changes for release 1.9.5 (by iionly):
 - Same code base as 1.8.5 with necessary modifications to work on Elgg 1.9.
 Additionally: